Skip to Main Content

 What about intercom systems for video village?

-We provide complete video village communication including director-to-set comms, camera talkback, script supervisor links, and department coordination.
-Systems can integrate with wireless video for comprehensive monitoring and communication.
+We supply complete video village communication, including director-to-set comms, camera talkback, script supervisor links, and department coordination.
+The systems can tie into wireless video, so you get full monitoring and communication in one setup.

 How do you handle equipment for multiple units?